 Gentilozzi won five Trans-Am drivers titles: 1998, 1999, 2001, 2004 and 2006, and ranked first in each Trans-Am performance category, including prize money, 31 victories, top three podiums, top-five and top-ten finishes, race starts, laps led, fastest race laps, lead-lap finishes and total wins.
 He was the only driver to win championships in three different marques: 1998 – Chevrolet; 1999 – Ford Mustang; 2001, 2004 and 2006, Jaguar.

 Gentilozzi retired from driving in 2010.
-As Managing Partner of F Performance Racing with his longtime partners Tony and John Gentilozzi, they formed F Performance Racing with Lexus in late 2015 to race the Lexus RC F GT3.
+As Managing Partner, Gentilozzi formed 3GT Racing with longtime partners Tony and John Gentilozzi, in late 2015, to race the Lexus RC F GT3.